 Our vision for Peace and Friendship work:

 To create a new understanding and awareness between one another which creates an environment for healing the past.
 Many generations before us have passed on without reconciling the past.
-Now, we as the children of those ancestors who signed the Peace and Friendship Treaties (Mi’kmaq, Maliseet, Passamaquoddy and non-Aboriginal) have a unique role, responsibility and opportunity to re-establish peaceful relationships with one another so that the atrocities of the past will not be repeated, overtly or covertly.
+Now, we as the children of those ancestors who signed the Peace and Friendship Treaties (Mi’kmaq, Wolastoq, Passamaquoddy, Penobscot, and non-Indigenous) have a unique role, responsibility and opportunity to re-establish peaceful relationships with one another so that the atrocities of the past will not be repeated, overtly or covertly.

-We must create new awareness between and amongst First Nations and non-Aboriginal people, that those who currently and/or one day will create policy (social, political, educational, judicial, environmental, etc) will someday deem it laughable and absurd that there was once a time the First Nations of this land were not included in any type of policy development or discussion, at any level.
+We must create new awareness between and amongst Indigenous and non-Indigenous people, that those who currently and/or one day will create policy (social, political, educational, judicial, environmental, etc) will someday deem it laughable and absurd that there was once a time the Indigenous Peoples of this land were not included in any type of policy development or discussion, at any level.